Are Student Societies & Clubs Good for You?

 3. Expanding Your Network

 One of the greatest benefits of joining a student society is getting to know new people regularly.
-Not only expanding your network develops your soft skills, but it will also help you in when you’re looking for new opportunities, a job, a recommendation, favor or anything along those lines.
+Not only expanding your network develops your soft skills, but it will also help you in when you’re looking for new opportunities, a job, a recommendation, favor, or anything along those lines.
 The people in your network since you were a student are more likely to help you in your career path.
 Also, they might be able to offer you invaluable career advice since you might be joining a student club with seniors who had started their careers already.

 1. Time Management

 More likely than not, you’ll need to participate in weekly and monthly meetings, and contribute to any available projects.
-Aligning these things with your lectures and studying schedule might be a tiresome, but doable.
+Aligning these things with your lectures and studying schedule might be tiresome, but doable.
 Get yourself ready to sacrificing some entertaining outings, or personal time to keep up with both studying and your student society/club.
 Your involvement will become stronger, but sometimes the lack of time might force you to compromises.
-This responsibility comes with placing your extracurricular duties above college education.
+This responsibility comes with placing your extracurricular duties above your college education.
 Since managing time is that critical, go and read our Time Management Tips & Tricks blog post to learn more.

 2. Risking A Wrong Choice

 Fresh students are usually eager to start learning about teamwork, cooperation, and achievements outside the university, and student clubs are their door.
 Despite that, some student organizations lose their way in the middle, and they have no idea where their society/club is aiming to achieve or establish.
 Our golden tip for you is that before joining any student society, make sure that they have a clear vision of what their club is aiming to achieve.
 But don’t worry; you can still rejoin new ones if you feel like it, or establish one of your own with other like-minded students.